MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-cloud.md

 ms.workload: na
 ms.tgt_pltfrm: na
 ms.devlang: na
-ms.topic: tutorial
+ms.topic: scenario
 ms.date: 01/25/2019
 ms.author: bryanla
 ms.reviewer: anajod
 ms.lastreviewed: 01/25/2019
 ---

-# Tutorial: Deploy a hybrid cloud solution with Azure and Azure Stack
+# Deploy a hybrid cloud solution with Azure and Azure Stack

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-This tutorial shows you how to deploy a hybrid cloud solution that uses the Azure public cloud and the Azure Stack private cloud.
+This scenario shows you how to deploy a hybrid cloud solution that uses the Azure public cloud and the Azure Stack private cloud.

 By using a hybrid cloud solution, you can combine the compliance benefits of a private cloud with the scalability of the public cloud.
 Additionally, your developers can take advantage of the Microsoft developer ecosystem, and apply their skills to the cloud and on-premises environments.